 Links to Important Documents:

-Those wishing to make representation regarding RFPs may find the following reference material useful:
+Those wishing to submit comments regarding RFPs may find the following reference material useful:

 A Call for Bids is an invitation to submit bids for posted locations.
 The Call for Bids is scheduled for a period of approximately 45 days.

 The Government of Yukon has adopted a work bid process for most areas of Yukon.
 Work bids indicate the dollar amount of expenditures that proponents will commit over the initial term of a permit.
 The minimum work bid that will be accepted is $400,000.
 An oil and gas permit is awarded to the successful bidder submitting the highest work bid.

 The successful bidder is required to deposit 25 percent (25%) of the work commitment with the Government of Yukon when submitting the bid.
 Unsuccessful bidders will have their work deposits and permit issuance fees returned.

 Work deposits may be replaced by an irrevocable letter of credit or any other form of negotiable financial instrument acceptable to the Minister.
 The work deposit is held by the Government of Yukon as security for carrying out the work outlined in the successful bid.

 As work progresses, the work deposit is refunded to the person who originally furnished it.
 Refunds are proportionate to the allowable expenditures on work as it is completed.
 Refunds for expenditures and purchases are based on the Schedule of Allowable Expenditures included in the Oil and Gas Permit, and Supplemental Guidelines for the Schedule of Allowable Expenditures in oil and Gas Permits.

 Persons submitting a bid may be interested in reviewing previous disposition documents.